tomaszz95/asgeodesy/README.md

 <h1>Geodesy Website</h1>

-<p>Welcome!
-I’m thrilled to present my fully developed and functional website project for a geodesy company.
-As a land surveyor at the time of creating this project, I decided to design and build a website for a fictional geodesy business.</p>
+<p>Landing page for ASGeodezja is built with Next.js, delivering a modern, responsive design.
+It’s SEO-optimized and uses Next.js API routes for dynamic content delivery.</p>

-<p>Feel free to explore the live version of the site, hosted on Vercel:
+<p>Check out the live demo hosted on Vercel:
 <a href="https://asgeodezja.vercel.app/">ASGeodezja</a></p>

 <p><strong>Note:</strong> The website is available in my native language - Polish.</p>